 Price: $$$

-Designed with sleep in mind, the Kokoon Nightbuds have tiny earbuds that feel softer than the others in this list, making them a great choice for side sleepers who prefer to use earbuds.
-Their speakers produce clear, albeit quiet, sound with minimal leakage.
+Designed specifically with sleep in mind, the Kokoon Nightbuds have tiny earbuds that felt noticeably softer than the others I tested, making them a great choice for side sleepers who prefer to use earbuds.
+Their speakers produce clear sound with minimal leakage, though the maximum volume is quieter than most other headphones I’ve used.
 While they don’t have active noise cancellation, they compensate with an app that plays a variety of sleep sounds and relaxation talks.
-A unique feature is their sleep tracking capability, which intelligently fades out the sound as you drift off to sleep, creating a personalized audio experience.
+A unique feature is their sleep tracking capability, which intelligently fades out the audio as you drift off to sleep – if you have that setting enabled.
 Kokoon has now entered into partnership with Philips, so you’ll see a rebranding on their website.
-The headphones remain the same in function though.
+The tech in the headphones remains the same though.

 Dubslabs Bedphones